elRaulito/NamiButton/getTxs/Readme.md

 The example decodes the address in human readable form (bech32) and display the amount of ADA available

-Everything is done in javascript, have fun and don't forget to check our projects:
+Everything is done in javascript, have fun

+if you would like to contribute the research you can check our NFT projects:

 https://jurassikchained.com/